Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-1.md

       - Debug the `card_draw.py` code effectively from your forked **CloudLabsAI-Azure/Code-Generation-Refactoring** GitHub repository with Copilot's assistance, addressing and fixing identified issues.
         >**Hint:** Utilize GitHub Copilot's **Fix** feature.

+7. **Explore GitHub Copilot Features:**
+      - Experiment with providing specific context or constraints in your comments.
+This helps Copilot generate more tailored code snippets that fit your unique coding style or project requirements.
+      - Use Copilot to help you think through edge cases by asking it to generate code for scenarios that might not be immediately obvious.
+This can enhance your problem-solving skills and ensure your code handles various inputs effectively.
+        >**Hint:** Access the GitHub Copilot Suggestions window by **Ctrl+Enter** shortcut in your VS Code.

 ## Success Criteria: